Before starting the thesis

 A thesis drawn up in a public educational institution is, in principle, a public document (Section 12.2 of the Constitution of Finland; Section 1 of the Publicity Act).

 The publicity of the thesis may be restricted only in respect of material that is prescribed by law to be kept secret.
-The decision of the University of Applied Sciences on the secrecy of a thesis must be based on the Act on the Openness of Government Activities (L 621/1999), which stipulates that documents containing business secrets (if the concerned party does not consent to the publication thereof) or documents concerning the research plan or basic material of a thesis or scientific study must be kept secret, unless it is clear that the publication thereof does impede the performance of the thesis, its utilisation, appropriate assessment, its researcher or RDI partner(s) (§ 24).
+The decision of the University of Applied Sciences on the secrecy of a thesis must be based on the Act on the Openness of Government Activities (L 621/1999), which stipulates that documents containing business secrets (if the concerned party does not consent to the publication thereof) or documents concerning the research plan or source material of a thesis or scientific study must be kept confidential, unless it is clear that the publication thereof does impede the performance of the thesis, its utilisation, appropriate assessment, its researcher or RDI partner(s) (§ 24).
 The patenting of a possible invention complies with the law on inventions made in higher education institutions and general patent law.

 According to the instructions issued by the Ministry of Education (2/500/2004), Universities of Applied Sciences must ensure that confidential material is not included in theses, and that theses are public immediately after approval.